neurogeom/CAR/docs/4-CAR-Mobile.md

 UI of Soma pinpointing.

-1. **Back**: back to home page.
+1. Back: back to home page.
-2. **Score**: user’s operation score
+2. Score: user’s operation score
-3. **Viewport**: visualize and interact with image block:
+3. Viewport: visualize and interact with image block:
-    - **Rotation**: use one/two (two fingers move in parallel) finger(s) swap across the screen and image block rotate towards desired direction on default mode/annotation mode.
+    - Rotation: use one/two (two fingers move in parallel) finger(s) swap across the screen and image block rotate towards desired direction on default mode/annotation mode.
-    - **Zoom**: use two fingers zoom in/out, the scale of image will go with distance between two fingers.
+    - Zoom: use two fingers zoom in/out, the scale of image will go with distance between two fingers.
-    - **Annotation**: annotate on image in certain annotation mode.
+    - Annotation: annotate on image in certain annotation mode.
-4. **Open file**: open a new file and the preloading will start, eight files will be cached.
+4. Open file: open a new file and the preloading will start, eight files will be cached.
-5. **Settings**: settings panel have six items, five of them are introduced above.
+5. Settings: settings panel have six items, five of them are introduced above.
-6. **Auto upload**: switch of auto upload, annotations will be uploaded when change to another image if the switch is on.
+6. Auto upload: switch of auto upload, annotations will be uploaded when change to another image if the switch is on.

 ![Mobile Image UI](../assets/mobile_image_ui.png)